Who Wants to Be a Millionaire? (British game show): The Syndicate

 The Phone-a-Friend lifeline provided multiple instances of controversy during the show's run.
 In March 2007 various UK newspapers reported that an organised syndicate had been getting quiz enthusiasts onto the show in return for a percentage of their winnings.
 The person behind the syndicate was Keith Burgess from Northern Ireland.
 Burgess admitted to helping around 200 contestants to appear on the show since 1999; he estimates those contestants to have won around £5,000,000.
 The show producers are believed to have been aware of this operation, with Burgess stating: "The show knows about me and these types of syndicates, but they cover it up to keep the show going."

 An earlier version of a Phone a Friend syndicate was reported in the Northampton Chronicle and Echo during 2003.
 Paul Smith, the managing director of Celador Productions, stated: "We are aware of Paddy Spooner and what people similar to him are doing, and we have made a priority of changing our question procedure.
 We are confident we have now made it impossible for anyone to manipulate the system."
-Since then, the options of people that can be called have a picture of themselves shown on-air.
-During the 2010–14 era and with the show's relaunch in 2018, every person listed as a friend who might be called had a person from the production company present to video their actions.
+Since then, people that can be called have a picture of themselves shown on-air.
+During the 2010–14 era and with the show's relaunch in 2018, every person listed as a friend who might be called had a person from the production company present to record their actions.

 In April 2020, the Daily Mirror provided more up-to-date details on how the syndicate run by Keith Burgess and Paddy Spooner had operated.
-Burgess admitted to getting five people on to the show within one hour.
+Burgess admitted to getting five people onto the show within one hour.

 Filming locations

-Since airing April 1998, Who Wants to Be a Millionaire has been filmed at 3 locations throughout its 22-year run.
-It was originally filmed at the now-defunct Fountain Studios in London until the end of the third series which aired in March 1999.
-Production moved to Elstree Studios in Hertfordshire for series 4, which aired in September 1999 and continued production until the end of its initial run in February 2014.
+Since airing in September 1998, Who Wants to Be a Millionaire has been filmed at four locations throughout its run.
+It was originally filmed at the now-defunct Fountain Studios in London until the end of the second series aired in January 1999.
+Production moved to Elstree Studios in Hertfordshire for series 3, which aired in March 1999 and later moved to BBC Television Centre around 2011.
 Since 2018, production moved to Dock10 in Salford.

 Fastest Finger First

-Fastest Finger First is a spin-off series commissioned by ITV and produced by Stellify Media, and filmed at dock10 studios in Manchester.
+Fastest Finger First is a spin-off series commissioned by ITV and produced by Stellify Media, and filmed at dock10 studios in Salford.
 The winner of an episode is awarded the opportunity to play as a contestant for Who Wants to Be a Millionaire?.
 Unlike the main show, Fastest Finger First is hosted by Anita Rani.

 The first series premiered on 29 August 2022 with a five-episode run until 2 September 2022.
 The five winning contestants in this series became the first five contestants of Who Wants to Be a Millionaire? in its 38th series.
+In January 2023, it was reported that ITV cancelled the series.